Discovery Institute

-The Discovery Institute (DI) is a politically conservative non-profit think tank based in Seattle, Washington, that advocates the pseudoscientific concept of intelligent design (ID).
-It was founded in 1990 as a non-profit offshoot of the Hudson Institute.
+The Discovery Institute (DI) is a politically conservative think tank and propaganda mill that advocates the pseudoscientific concept of intelligent design (ID).
+It was founded in 1991 in Seattle as a non-profit offshoot of the Hudson Institute.

-Its "Teach the Controversy" campaign aims to permit the teaching of anti-evolution, intelligent-design beliefs in United States public high school science courses in place of accepted scientific theories, positing that a scientific controversy exists over these subjects when in fact there is none.
+Its "Teach the Controversy" campaign aims to permit the teaching of anti-evolution, intelligent-design propaganda in United States public high school science courses in place of accepted scientific theories, positing that a scientific controversy exists over whether evolution is a reality, when in fact there is none.

-The Discovery Institute expresses conservative viewpoints on social issues such as homelessness policy and the COVID-19 response.

 History

-In 1990, the institute was founded as a non-profit educational foundation and think tank as a branch of the Hudson Institute, an Indianapolis-based conservative think tank.
+The institute was cofounded in 1991 by Bruce Chapman and George Gilder as a non-profit educational foundation and think tank.

+It was started as a branch organization of the Hudson Institute, an Indianapolis-based conservative think tank.
 It is named after the Royal Navy ship HMS Discovery in which George Vancouver explored Puget Sound in 1792.
+The organization was incorporated in 1991.